ellisa-adams/teach_to_tech_blog/content/blog/first_words.md

 ---
 author: Ellisa Adams
-title: You have to start somewhere...
+title: Getting Started with LinkedIn
 date: 2024-04-15
 description: Where to start when you don't know where to start
 tags: ["tech","LinkedIn"]